-- Quality of transitions - Easy access
+- Quality of transitions (included in Dynamic Execution) - Easy access

-1st Quality of transitions
+1st Quality of transitions (included in Dynamic Execution)

 In short one could say that the transitions should be "invisible".
 The change between formations must form a natural part of the program.
 As stated above there must be gymnastic and/or rhythmic qualities and that means that the whole body, not only arms, is engaged in every movement.